& Experienced Criminal Defense

-Legally, there are several different defenses that can be used and successfully argued.
+Legally, several different defenses can be used and successfully argued.

-When first meeting with attorney Nicole Blank Becker, she will spend a lot of time with you understanding all the details of your case.
-Once she is confident that she has enough information, she will immediately begin formulating your defense.
+When first meeting with our CSC third-degree lawyers, they will spend a lot of time with you understanding all the details of your case.
+Once they are confident that they have enough information, they will immediately begin formulating your defense.

-In order to present the best defense for your case, you need someone who solely focuses on sex crimes, which is all Nicole Blank Becker does.
+To present the best defense for your case, you need someone who solely focuses on sex crimes, which is all Blank Law, PC does.

 Remember, an accusation is just that, an accusation.
 The rest of the story needs to be filled in.
-Nicole has the skills and experience to do just that.
+Our law firm has the skills and experience to do just that.

 Consent is a defense to criminal sexual conduct in the third degree by aggravated force or aggravated coercion.
-The defense of consent is an extremely common defense, especially when it comes to two adults that engaged in sexual penetration/sexual battery, and then one of the parties claims he/she was raped.
+The defense of consent is extremely common, especially when it comes to two adults that engaged in sexual penetration/sexual battery, and then one of the parties claims he/she was raped.